-From incorporation through December 31, 2005, we were taxed as a corporation under Subchapter C of the Internal Revenue Code of 1986, as amended, which we refer to in this prospectus as the Code.
+From incorporation through December 31, 2005, we were taxed as a corporation under Subchapter C of the Internal Revenue Code of 1986, as amended, which we refer to in this report as the Code.
 We currently intend to seek to be treated for federal income tax purposes as a RIC under Subchapter M of the Code with the filing of our federal corporate income tax return for 2006, which election, when actually made, would be effective as of January 1, 2006.
 As a RIC, we generally will not pay corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders as dividends.
 We may be required, however, to pay corporate-level federal income taxes on gains built into our assets as of the effective date of our RIC election.
 See "Certain United States Federal Income Tax Considerations-Conversion to Regulated Investment Company Status."
 To obtain and maintain the federal income tax benefits of RIC status, we must meet specified source-of-income and asset diversification requirements and distribute annually an amount equal to at least 90% of the sum of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of assets legally available for distribution.
 See "Distributions."
 There is no assurance that we will meet these tests and be eligible to make a RIC election.
-As of the date of this prospectus, we cannot determine the probability that during 2006 we will qualify as a RIC when we file our 2006 tax return.
+As of the date of this report, we cannot determine the probability that during 2006 we will qualify as a RIC when we file our 2006 tax return.
 If we do not qualify or elect to make a RIC election, we would continue to be taxed as a C corporation.

 We commenced investment operations in September 2004.
-At December 31, 2005, we had approximately \$171.8 million of outstanding structured mezzanine debt investments in 31 portfolio companies and equity investments of \$4.9 million, for a total investment portfolio at fair value of \$176.7 million.
+At December 31, 2005, we had outstanding structured mezzanine debt investments in 31 portfolio companies representing approximately \$171.8 million and equity investments of \$4.9 million for a total investment portfolio at fair value of \$176.7 million.
 In addition, at December 31, 2005, we had unfunded contractual commitments of \$30.2 million.
-At February 28, 2006, we had approximately \$173.5 million of outstanding structured mezzanine debt investments in 35 portfolio companies and equity investments of \$4.7 million in 7 companies, for a total investment portfolio at fair value of \$178.2 million, which includes the effect of normal principal amortization and prepayments by certain of our portfolio companies.
-In addition, at February 28, 2006, we had unfunded contractual commitments of \$59 million